Basilan: Islam

-The majority of Basilan's population is Muslim, accounting for 65%.
-The others are mostly Christian (mainly Roman Catholic), accounting for 33% of the population.
-A majority of Basilan's Muslim population (41%) practice Sunni Islam of the Shafi'i tradition, as taught by Arab, Persian, Indian Muslim, and Malay missionaries from the 14th century onwards.
-A substantial remainder follow a syncretist mix of Islam and Yakan folk customs and traditions exclusively among the native Yakan populations farther inland, and a different version of the same folk Islamic tradition which is practiced by the Bajao in Basilan's outlying islands and surrounding seas.
+The majority of Basilan's population is Muslim, accounting for 87%.
+The others are mostly Christian (mainly Roman Catholic), accounting for 13% of the population.
+A majority of Basilan's Muslim population (41%) practice Sunni Islam of the Shafi'i school, as taught by Arab, Persian, Indian Muslim, and Malay missionaries from the 14th century onwards.
+A substantial remainder follow a syncretist mix of Islam and Yakan folk customs and traditions exclusively among the native Yakan populations farther inland, and a different version of the same folk Islamic tradition which is practiced by the Bajau in Basilan's outlying islands and surrounding seas.

 A majority of Basilan's Muslims are concentrated on the island's southern slopes while Christians reside mostly in the urban centers of Isabela and Lamitan on the island's northern coast, where they constitute a majority.
-Sizable Christian settlements are also found in the former multi-national plantations, for example Tairan, Lantawan; Tumahubong, Sumisip; Maluso Townsite, Maluso.
-The rest have a mixture of traditional and autochthonal beliefs.
+Sizable Christian settlements are also found in former multinational plantations, for example Tairan, Lantawan; Tumahubong, Sumisip; Maluso Townsite, Maluso.
+The rest have a mixture of traditional and indigenous beliefs.

-Relatively newer Islamic sects, mostly brought by returning veterans of the Afghan wars and missionaries from Pakistan's stricter Sufi traditions, referred to as the Tableegh, have been active in propagating what they believe to be a "purer" Islamic way of life and worship.
+Relatively newer Islamic sects, mostly brought by returning veterans of the Afghan wars and missionaries from Pakistan's stricter Sufi traditions, referred to as the Tabligh, have been active in propagating what they believe to be a "purer" Islamic way of life and worship.
 A very small number who have since married into Iranian or Iraqi families have converted to Shiite Islam.

 Catholicism

 The Jesuit mission established in 1637 was replaced by a parish when Basilan was reassigned to the Order of Augustinian Recollects in 1850.
 The Jesuits regained Isabela Parish from 1860 to 1880, and then lost it again to the Recollects, who administered the parish until 1920, at which time Isabela de Basilan was turned over to diocesan priests until 1930.
 From 1930 through 1950, the Jesuits returned to Isabela, finally relinquishing their long-held outpost to the Claretian Fathers, who took over from 1951 to 1974.

-The Isabela Parish burned to the ground in 1962 and was rebuilt in 1964 under the aegis of Basilan's first bishop, José María Querexeta, a Spaniard.
-The cathedral was consecrated to Santa Isabel in 1970, and diocesan priests have since administered the same from 1974 to the present.
+Isabela Parish burned to the ground in 1962 and was rebuilt in 1964 under the aegis of Basilan's first bishop, José María Querexeta, a Spaniard.
+The cathedral was dedicated to Saint Elizabeth of Portugal in 1970, and diocesan priests have since administered the same from 1974 to the present.
 The cathedral figured prominently in the news, suffering one destructive explosion in a triple bomb blast on April 13, 2010.

 The Prelature of Isabela de Basilan was created on October 12, 1963, and comprises all territories constituting the civil jurisdiction of Basilan Province, including Isabela.
-Its titular patron is Santa Isabel de Portugal.

-Bishop Querexeta was succeeded by Bishop Rómulo T. de la Cruz, Basilan's first Filipino bishop, on February 16, 1989, who served until January 10, 2002, when the present bishop, Martin S. Jumoad took over.
+Bishop Querexeta was succeeded by Bishop Rómulo T. de la Cruz, Basilan's first Filipino bishop, on February 16, 1989, who served until January 10, 2002, when the present bishop, Martín S. Jumoad took over.